kris-nova/AudioApplication/README.md

 # AudioApplication
-The main components of audio analytics for Soundeavor
+The main components of audio analysis for Soundeavor